 Because of how air fryers work (by blowing hot air around a small space), the pastry will start to feel very hot very quickly but this doesn’t mean the inside is hot!

 Make sure to use the knife trick I explained above to test the filling temperature before you turn off the air fryer.

 Results: Overall, the air fryer was effective, fast, and convenient, but it’s not suitable for bigger portions (like in the oven).
 My pastry was lovely and crispy, but if your pastry is already on the overdone side, the air fryer might make it worse.

 How to store pot pies

-The easiest way to store a pot pie is to keep it in the dish or tray they were baked in and cover them tightly with foil or plastic wrap.
+The easiest way to store leftover pot pie is to keep it in the dish or tray it was baked in and cover it tightly with foil or plastic wrap.
 Alternatively, you can transfer your leftover pie into airtight containers.
-You should store pot pie in the fridge and eat it within 3-4 days.
+Store the pot pie in the fridge and eat it within 3-4 days.

-You may also want to portion your pie into slices before storing, making it easy to grab a single portion to reheat when you’re ready (although be wary of losing any filling!).
+You may also want to portion your pie into slices before storing, to make it easy to grab a single portion to reheat when you’re ready (although be wary of losing any filling!).

 Can you freeze pot pies?

 Pot pies freeze really well and retain their best quality for up to 6 months, depending on their fillings.
-You can freeze your pies with cooked or uncooked pastry to reheat/bake when needed.
-To store pot pies in the freezer, wrap them tightly in foil or plastic wrap to prevent freezer burn.
+You can freeze your pies with cooked or uncooked pastry to reheat or bake when needed.

 How to freeze pot pies: